How to use a Punchbag for Exercise

 You can add more advanced combinations and movements as you progress with your training.
 You can try practising timed rounds, sprint rounds, and even adding movements such as skipping and lying leg raises between rounds.

 Introduce some music to make your workout more fun and interactive.
-However, take it easy: beginners should not overexert themselves.
+However, take it easy: beginners to using a punchbag for exercise should not overexert themselves.
 Start with a few rounds and gradually add more as you progress.
 Listen to your body, take breaks, and remain hydrated throughout the workout.

 Summary